ygg2/serapoke/README.md

 - title screen with controls
 - owlbear sprite
 - you win screen
-- possible dialogue with yuu?
+- dialogue with sayuri?
-- possible dialogue with crowley?
+- dialogue with crowley?
+- dialogue with yuu?
 - removing debug (do last)